zenstackhq/zenstack-docs/docs/the-complete-guide/part4/3-auth-ui.md

 # 🛠️ Building Authentication UI

-The TanStack Query hooks generated in the previous chapter provides all the data-access building blocks for implementing the UI.
+The TanStack Query hooks generated in the previous chapter provide all the data-access building blocks for implementing the UI.
 Let's first use it to implement the authentication UI.

-### Sign-Up Page
+### Signup Page

 Create a `src/app/signup/page.tsx` file with the following content: